 The Moravian’s involvement in slavery has been a point of contention within the church for decades, as it took almost 150 years for the church to begin its journey of reconciliation.
 The Moravian Church began in America during a time of racial inequity, as slave labor was seen as a formality in the antebellum south.
 St. Philips Church in North Carolina is an African American Moravian congregation, serving as a reminder of the ultimate segregation in the Moravian community.
 The racial tensions seen between the former enslaved persons and the white population remained intact for years following the end of slavery, which laid the foundation for segregated congregations seen today.
 The Moravian’s goal at the end of this journey of reconciliation is to identify and reverse, “the segregation apparent in our church’s worship life and congregational life in general.”
 The Fraktur is a clear piece of evidence that shows the segregation of the Church’s congregations, but it also serves as a symbol of the Church’s growth.
 The Moravian Church has arrived at a point of recognition in their participation in the institution of slavery and is working to create an open discussion of their past.

-Object biography by Maren Beverly, Madeline Rawls, and Jamie Wilson, Fall 2020
+Object biography by Maren Beverly, Madeline Rawls, and Jamie Wilson, Spring 2020

 “How did Sambo exist as both a slave and a spiritual equal?
 The answer is not straightforward.
 Sambo’s story, along with the stories of other black Moravians, deserves to be heard and reconciled with.”

 “The Fraktur physically moving from Europe to America is representative of the Church itself as it spread from Europe.”

 Warmth, compassion, hospitality, sharing, nourishment, inspiration, and most of all, love.
 These are the words that describe Lovefeast, a traditional celebration of common values practiced by the Moravians in Winston-Salem, North Carolina since 1753.